absurdlylongusername/Balanciaga4/README.md

 Configuration is bound and validated in `LbOptionsConfigurator` and `LbOptionsValidator`.

 The code uses an `IOptionsMonitor` which is supposed to hot reload the options whenever they change.
-I never actually got to test if this works though.

 #### TCP Listener

 `TcpListenerService` is what listens on the endpoint passed in from config.
-If the listening endpoint is loopback or `IPAddress.Any` then it will listen in dual mode in IPV6.
+If the listening endpoint is loopback or `IPAddress.Any` then it will listen in dual mode with IPV6.